-The SIMEN bit is the overall on/off control for the $\rm I^2C$ interface.
-When the SIMEN bit is cleared to zero to disable the $\rm I^2C$ interface, the SDA and SCL lines will be in a floating condition and the $\rm I^2C$ operating current will be reduced to a minimum value.
+The SIMEN bit is the overall on/off control for the I^2C interface.
+When the SIMEN bit is cleared to zero to disable the I^2C interface, the SDA and SCL lines will be in a floating condition and the I^2C operating current will be reduced to a minimum value.
 In this condition the pins can be used as SEG functions.
-When the bit is high the $\rm I^2C$ interface is enabled.
+When the bit is high the I^2C interface is enabled.
 The SIM configuration option must have first enabled the SIM interface for this bit to be effective.
-Note that when the SIMENbit changes from low to high the contents of the $\rm I^2C$ control registers will be in an unknown condition and should therefore be first initialised by www.DataSheet4U.coffie application program
+Note that when the SIMENbit changes from low to high the contents of the I^2C control registers will be in an unknown condition and should therefore be first initialised by the application program.